 The man took a step back.
 Eyes unwavering, he slowly extended the fingers of his right hand until they hardened, and then he used it like a knife to pretend-slash his own throat…

 She had a grocery bag in the crook of each arm.
 It had taken some juggling to stuff and carry the overflowing brown bags.
-As Zara worked her way across the interlocking stone floor, weaving between cars and foot traffic, she felt like a broken measurement scale trying to rediscover balance.
+As Zara worked her way across the uneven paving stones, weaving between cars and foot traffic, she felt like a broken measurement scale trying to rediscover balance.
 Her arms ached.
 If she sweated a little more, her make-up would be ruined.

 Arriving at the rear of her car, Zara stood there for a moment, wondering how to reach the keys in a handbag slung across her neck.
 There was no escaping it; one of the grocery bags had to go on the ground.